haymanmk/EIPWebServer/README.md

+## Ethernet/IP Library

+The [st-ethernet-ip](https://github.com/SerafinTech/ST-node-ethernet-ip) package is implemented.
+But this package does not support target side function.
+It means the host device where this program is running at can only be an originator role to send a request to target device and subscribe an Explicit or I/O messaging.
+On the contrary, when the peripheral device intends to request a subscribe, it will not work.
+According to this issue, the target side function is supposed to be developed to make MPU device as a role of target.

 ## Snapshot from WireShark

 The procedures to establish an implicit messaging between server and client devices are as shown below: